MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-prompting-floating-actionbar.md

 ms.topic: overview
 ms.collection:
   - bap-ai-copilot
-ms.date: 03/21/2024
+ms.date: 09/09/2024
 ms.custom: bap-template
 ms.reviewer: solsen
 ---

 # Prompting using a floating action bar

+> [!NOTE]
+> With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 2 and runtime 14, you can now use prompt actions on Card, Document, and ListPlus page types to nudge users to use your Copilots on such pages.
+The required AL code follows the same model as when adding Copilot prompt actions to list pages.

-With [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 1 and runtime 13, you can create prompt actions to promote AI capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
-A prompt action is a standard action that is rendered in a floating action bar on your pages, and it nudges users to use relevant Copilot built-in features.
+Since [!INCLUDE [prod_short](includes/prod_short.md)] 2024 release wave 1 and runtime 13, you can create prompt actions to promote AI capabilities in [!INCLUDE [prod_short](includes/prod_short.md)].
+A prompt action is a standard action that is rendered with more prominence than other actions in the UI.
+It can be shown as a floating action bar on your pages, and it nudges users to use relevant Copilot built-in features.

 The following image shows what the floating action bar can look like.